nitaybz/homebridge-dolphin/README.md

 ## Installation

-This plugin is Homebridge verified and HOOBS certified and can be easily installed and configured through their UI.
+This plugin can be easily installed and configured through Homebridge/Hoobs UI.

 If you don't use Homebridge UI or HOOBS, or if you want to know more about the plugin features and options, keep reading...